Testboxes are in early beta. The interface and behavior may evolve as we iterate.

 Agent integration

 - Warm up immediately when receiving a coding task.
-Start the testbox while the agent begins writing code.

 - Never run tests locally.
 Always run through Testbox.